MattThommes/amplify-react-app/readme/README.dev.md

 To switch environments locally, run `make amplify-env-switch-prod` or `make amplify-env-switch-staging`.

-### Configuring the API
+### Configuring the API & function

 You will notice the `amplify status` output has default API and function created from the template repo.
-These are not deployed yet.
+This is inaccurate.
+Once we connected branches, the API should have been auto-created (see API Gateway).
+But this is showing the API and function in Create state still:

 `make amplify-status`